craftr-build/craftr-build-4.x/README.md

 > [v1.1.4-unreleased](https://github.com/craftr-build/craftr/tree/v1.1.4-unreleased).

 Craftr is a meta build system based on [Python 3] scripts which produces [Ninja] build manifests.
-It enforces the use of modular and build definitions that can be re-used easily.
+It enforces the use of modular build definitions that can be re-used easily.
 Craftr provides a standard library to support various programming languages and common libraries out of the box: